icarus-sullivan/cron-checker/README.md

 # Usage

-To check upcoming cron jobs pipe properly formatted configuration to the script through STDIN.
+To check upcoming cron jobs, pipe properly formatted configuration to the `check.sh` script.
 Additionally provide a single argument non-namespaced for the given time of day you are querying.

 Example: